hsaenzG/serverless-observability/README.md

 # Serverless-observability
-# Demo - MusicQA: AI-Powered Music Question Answering System
+# Demo - MusicQA: AI-Powered Music Question Answering System - AWS Native Observability

 MusicQA is an AI-powered system that answers questions about music using AWS services and the CDK (Cloud Development Kit) for infrastructure deployment.

 This project implements a serverless architecture to process user queries about music, leveraging natural language processing and a knowledge base to provide accurate and informative responses.
 The system is designed to scale automatically and handle a wide range of music-related questions efficiently.

-## Repository Structure
+## Repository Structureß

 The repository is organized as follows: